 If you want to judge the state of bread in New York, a good place to start is the bread counter at Dean & DeLuca's main store at Broadway and Prince Street.
 Here you find a wide selection of great loaves both haute and earthy, from the latest Manhattan artisan sensation to old school breads from the farthest reaches of the outer boroughs.

-Entries tagged with 'Dean and Deluca'
+'Dean and Deluca' on Serious Eats

 Dean & Deluca recently started carrying a wide range of shortbreads from Michel et Augustin, a French company I fell head-over-heels for on my last visit to Paris.
 And now, I've found them stocked in NYC; the shortbread cookies are sold in tiny boxes of six, $3 a box.

 Organic black tea and non-irradiated spices make for vibrant, bold cup of chai, rich on the cardamom, nutmeg and fennel, and easily better than any I've found at a cafe.
 A suggestion to add grated ginger to milk before steeping is advice worth heeding, that small touch makes all the difference.